 Alejandro Jodorowsky is the wild man of indie cinema.
 His first two wide-released films, El Topo (1970) and The Holy Mountain (1973), come at you with a mad intensity.
 In these – he plays the central characters in either film – Jodorowsky seems half like the guru of a transcendental cult obsessed with showing his followers a radical breakthrough in understanding, the other half a stoned madman who has become lost in the mystical claptrap of Carlos Castaneda, Timothy Leary, George Gurdjieff, tarot and Zen and regurgitated it as incoherently deranged babble.
 Both films have gained a culty esotericism for their trippy lunacy and surreal headspace.

 Alejandro Jodorowsky gained an enormous following after these two films.
 Alas, he ran aground for several years after that – most notably when it came to his enormously ambitious film adaptation of Frank Herbert’s Dune (1965), which was depicted in great detail in the documentary Jodorowsky’s Dune (2013).
 The principal problem that comes through in the documentary was one of Jodorowsky’s visionary outlook coming up against the Hollywood money men.
 There were ongoing problems with Jodorowsky’s subsequent films, Tusk (1980) and The Rainbow Thief (1990), which were not widely seen or else disowned by Jodorowsky.
+His first film Fando and Lis (1968) apparently resulted in a riot after it was screened as a festival in Acapulco and was widely unavailable until the 2010s.
 The only fully fledged Jodorowsky film that we had after that was Santa Sangre (1989), a beautiful, sensual, surreal horror film about circus freaks and psychopathic mime artists.

 And that was it from Jodorowsky for twenty-four years up until The Dance of Reality here.
 It is not that Jodorowsky was absent.
 He had attempted to get various films off the ground – most notably Son of El Topo and the metaphysical gangster film King Shot – without much in the way of success in finding funding.
 When these failed to emerge, he diverted his attention to writing comic-books, novels, several non-fictional works of philosophy and a biography The Dance of Reality (2001) (which forms the basis of this film), as well as directing theatre and lecturing on his own school of tarot-based psychology.
 Ironically, it was the shooting of Jodorowsky’s Dune that brought Jodorowsky back together with producer Michel Seydoux whereupon the two reunited on a new film with The Dance of Reality.